txt/se20/docs/syllabus.md

-- If you test positive for COVID-19, or are told by a healthcare provider that you are presumed positive for the virus, please work with your instructor on health accommodations and follow other university guidelines, including self-reporting: https://healthypack.dasa.ncsu.edu/coronavirus/.
+- If you test positive for COVID-19, or are told by a healthcare provider that you are presumed positive for the virus, please work with your instructor on health accommodations and follow other university guidelines, including [self-reporting](https://healthypack.dasa.ncsu.edu/coronavirus/).
 Self-reporting is not only to help provide support to you, but also to assist in contact tracing for containing the spread of the virus.
 -  If you feel unwell, even if you have not been knowingly exposed to COVID-19, please do not come to class.